 Fruiting:

 The buckets can be stacked in a growing enviroument that regulates humidity, fresh air exchange and provides a minimum level of lighting.
 Ideally temperature is also controlled but will often result in significant extra costs.
-This can be avoid to some extent with versatile species such as those in the Pleurotus complex, and the many strains now available with different and wide ranging fruiting temperatures.
-In short, with an insulated grwoing environment and the use of suitable strains the need for temperature control in unecessary with, however, some loss in efficiency.
+This can be avoided to some extent with versatile species such as those in the Pleurotus complex, and the many strains now available with different and wide ranging fruiting temperatures.
+In short, with an insulated growing environment and the use of suitable strains the need for temperature control in unecessary with, however, some loss in efficiency.
 Once placed in the growing environment initiation or “pinning” should occur within 5 days with another 5-10 days until harvest.

 Cropping Cycle: